stg7/dash_encoder/README.md

 the search engine part could be realized using [apache solr](https://lucene.apache.org/solr/) and for recommendation [predictionio](http://predictionio.apache.org/index.html) could be used. open source social networks are also available, or not needed :)

-more or less a advanced encoding pipeline and processing/storage power is also required.
+more or less an advanced encoding pipeline and processing/storage power is also required.